Academic Counseling Center

 See Tutoring and Academic Skills Services (TASS) in University College.

-Lockers are available for student use in the Gunther Trades Building and are rented through the Facilities/Physical Plant Office.
+Lockers are available for student use in the Gunther Technology Building and are rented through the Facilities/Physical Plant Office.
 Locker rentals are $5 per semester or $13 per year.
 This fee is non-refundable.
 Renewal of lockers needs to be completed before the end of the semester to avoid locker changes and clearance of contents.
 The renter is responsible for any damages to the locker(s).

 National Student Exchange